AdityaShukla29/SOC-ML-and-Game-Theory/README.md

 This repository contains the Assignments and the Mid-Term project of my SOC on ML and GAME THEORY:

-Assignment 1 : covers  (1) Simplex method to solve linear programs (2)Solving Quadratic Solvers (3)Inverse Transform Sampling
+Assignment 1 : covers  (1) Simplex method to solve linear programs
+                       (2)Solving Quadratic Solvers
+                       (3)Inverse Transform Sampling
                        (4)Principal Component Analysis (PCA) (5)Curve Fitting

 Assignment 2 : Using Multiple Linear Regression(MLR) to obtain the governing ordinary differential equation for the evolution of population of two creatures,the
-               data
-               of which is provided in the means of a csv file.
-We train and validate the model using 3 different splits, displaying the MSE(Mean Squared Error) when
-               compared to the actual data.
+               dataof which is provided in the means of a csv file.
+We train and validate the model using 3 different splits, displaying the MSE(Mean Squared Error)whencompared to the actual data.

 Mid-Term Project:
 This project revolves around enhancing the quality of transformer current data